Krukov/cashews/Readme.md

 # Features
 - Decorator base api, just decorate and play
-- Cache invalidation by time, 'ttl' a required parameter to avoid storage overflow and endless cache
+- Cache invalidation by time, 'ttl' is a required parameter to avoid storage overflow and endless cache
 - Support Multi backend (Memory, Redis, memcache by request)
 - Can cache any objects securely with pickle (use hash key).
 - Simple configuring and API